Bullsized/todo/README.md

-Using the API deployed at https://auto.loanvantage360.com/fps/todo/ develop an Angular SPA for a ToDo application.
+Using the API deployed at https://auto.loanvantage360.com/fps/api/ develop a SPA for a ToDo application.
 The terms “Task” and “ToDo” are used interchangeably.
 An important part of the API is the tokens which it requires.
 Tokens are given when the task is given and should be unique and kept secret.
 If you have some issues with your token contact your recruiter.
 Included in the end of the document is an example get query which you can run from postman with your token to create your first ToDo.

-Required functionalities are:
+## Required functionalities are: